vettloffah/odoo-await/README.md

 Simple Odoo API client using async await.

 # Contributing
 Happy to merge all useful features and bug fixes.
-Just push a feature branch and initiate a pull request.
+Just start an 'issue' regarding the update.

 Things that aren't currently included that should be: